johnalmodovar/Jobly/README.md

 ## Features

-- user login/registration authentication.
+- user authentication and authorization
-- browse & apply/unapply for jobs.
+- browse for companies and jobs associated with them
-- fully functioning search bar for job and company names.
+- fully functioning search bar for jobs and companies
+- ability to apply and unapply for jobs
-- can view all jobs posted by company on company page.
+- view all available jobs for a company on their company page
-- profile page to edit user details and view jobs they applied for.
+- profile page to edit user details and view jobs they have applied to

 ## Front-End Stack